mcrowder65/rejecting-promise-TEACHING/script.md

 And you can see that now we don't get any warnings about a promise rejection not being handled, and the undefined at the end is printed because console.log() is always running in the .then
-//TODO continue this and say to not use the double function, prefer .catch

 The other way to catch rejected promises is to actually add a .catch clause after your .then function!